Fear Factory: Demanufacture and Remanufacture (1995–1997)

-The same year, Burton C. Bell provided lead vocals on Plastic Planet, the debut studio album by American alternative metal band g//z/r, founded by and named after Black Sabbath bassist Geezer Butler.
+The same year, Burton C. Bell provided lead vocals on Plastic Planet, the debut studio album by the American alternative metal band g//z/r, founded by and named after Black Sabbath bassist Geezer Butler.
 Fear Factory spent the next few years touring with heavy metal bands such as Black Sabbath, Megadeth and Iron Maiden, and opened for Ozzy Osbourne in North America and Europe during late 1995.
 They went on their first headlining European tour in mid-1996, with Manhole and Drain S.T.H. playing in clubs and music festivals, such as With Full Force, Wâldrock or Graspop Metal Meeting.
 They also appeared at the Ozzfest in 1996 and 1997.
 In early 1997, they participated at the Big Day Out festival in Australia and New Zealand.

 In May 1997, the band released a new album composed of Demanufacture remixes by artists such as Rhys Fulber, DJ Dano and Junkie XL called Remanufacture - Cloning Technology.
 This was the band's first appearance on the Billboard 200.
 The tracks "Genetic Blueprint" (New Breed) and "21st Century Jesus" (Pisschrist) are featured on Infogrames Test Drive 5 which was released on PC and PlayStation in 1998.
 Additionally, the song "Remanufacture (Demanufacture)" is featured on the 2000 PC game Messiah, as it is the theme song for the game, and the song is also on 2005 PSP video game Infected.
 Roadrunner Records bundled the two albums together in a 10th Anniversary package, released in 2005, which is similar to that of Soul of a New Machine (2004).
 This edition also includes bonus tracks from the digipak version of Demanufacture (1995).